mesibo/python/README.md

 #Set Listener
 pymesibo.set_listener(MesiboListener)
 #Set your AUTH_TOKEN obtained from the Mesibo Console
 pymesibo.set_accesstoken("your_auth_token")
 #Set APP_ID which you used to create AUTH_TOKEN
 pymesibo.set_appname("your_app_id")
 #Set the name of the database
 pymesibo.set_database("mesibo.db")

 #Start mesibo
 pymesibo.start()

+#Wait for the application to exit, Press Ctrl+Z to exit
+pymesibo.wait()

 ```